Cauvery water dispute | Pro-Kannada organisations protest over releasing water to Tamil Nadu

 2 Min Read

-Karnataka Deputy CM DK Shivakumar said the Congress government knows how to protect farmers and accused BJP and JDS of doing politics on the issue.
-Meanwhile, pro-Kannada organisations on Monday staged a protest by standing in Cauvery water near Srirangapatna in the Mandya district of Karnataka.
+Talking about the Cauvery water dispute, Karnataka Deputy CM DK Shivakumar on September 4, Monday, said that the Congress government knew how to protect farmers and accused the BJP and JDS of politicising the issue.
+Meanwhile, pro-Kannada organisations staged a protest by standing in Cauvery water near Srirangapatna in the Mandya district of Karnataka.
 They are demanding to stop the release of Cauvery water to Tamil Nadu.

 "Tamil Nadu demanded 25,000 cusecs of water.
 We agreed on 3,000 cusecs and now the court has given 5,000 cusecs.
 The matter is in court again, we are appealing before the authorities that has to be reduced because there is no rain," Shivakumar said.

-In another protest, organisations performed pooja and abhisheka on the Cauvery statue in the Mandya district. he protest took place as Karnataka released 5,000 cusecs of Cauvery river water to Tamil Nadu on a daily basis from its reservoirs following the directive from Cauvery Water Management Authority (CWMA).
+In another protest, organisations performed pooja and abhisheka on the Cauvery statue in the Mandya district.
+The protest took place as Karnataka released 5,000 cusecs of Cauvery river water to Tamil Nadu on a daily basis from its reservoirs following the directive from the Cauvery Water Management Authority (CWMA).

 #WATCH | Mandya (Karnataka): Pro-Kannada organisations performed pooja and abhisheka on the Cauvery statue. pic.twitter.com/FfWcdlDpys— ANI (@ANI) September 4, 2023